-Dr. Jennifer C. Hirsch, received her medical degree from Harvard Medical School and a Masters of Science in Health Services Research from the University of Michigan.
+Dr. Romano is a pediatric cardiac surgeon and a surgical intensivist in the Michigan Congenital Heart Center at the University of Michigan.
+She earned her Medical Degree from Harvard Medical School and her Masters of Science from the University of Michigan in Health and Health Care Research Design.
 She joined the faculty in 2006 following the completion of her residency and fellowships in Thoracic Surgery, Pediatric Cardiac Surgery, Extracorporeal Life Support, and Surgical Critical Care at the University of Michigan.
-She is an Assistant Professor in the Division of Pediatric Cardiovascular Surgery and the Surgical Director of the Pediatric Cardiothoracic Intensive Care Unit.
-Her clinical interest is in fetal interventions and the postnatal management of these neonates as well as hybrid interventions.
-Her research focus is on quality of life and functional outcomes for children following congenital heart surgery.
-She is active nationally in the Society of Thoracic Surgeons Congenital Database and the Congenital Quality Measures Initiative.
+She is an Assistant Professor in the Department of Cardiac Surgery and the Department of Pediatrics.
+She is the Surgical Director of the Pediatric Cardiothoracic Intensive Care Unit.

 Her interest in both pediatric cardiac surgery and pediatric cardiac intensive care is highly unique in the field making her an asset for bridging the research initiatives for both surgical and medical management of patients with congenital heart disease.
 Her practice encompasses all elements of pediatric cardiac surgery with a focus on neonatal surgery and hybrid interventions, extracorporeal life support, and intensive care management of congenital heart disease patients.

 Dr. Romano’s research interests include long-term quality of life and neurocognitive outcomes for patients with congenital heart disease, national database management, health policy issues relating to congenital heart disease, and improvements in cardiac intensive care management.